Book review: Digging Bath Stone

 By late 1900 the company had opened four new underground quarries at Corsham: Westwells, later known as Moor Park Quarry; Brockleaze, also known as Corshamside; Hills Quarry, later known as Clubhouse Quarry; and Hollybush Quarry.
 There was also a quarry at Foxleys, in Limpley Stoke parish.

 Walter Sheppard put his son, Norman Lovell ‘Bunty’ Sheppard, in charge of the quarries.
 Bunty lived with his wife in a flat above the office.
 ‘Bunty’ Sheppard had been a journalist with the Bath Herald before he went to Canada farming.
-He had returned to England on the outbreak of the First World War and was commissioned into the Royal Flying Corps (later the Royal Air Force) and served on the Western Front.
+He had returned to England on the outbreak of the First World War and was commissioned into the Royal Flying Corps (later the Royal Air Force), serving on the Western Front.

 ‘Bunty’ was Sheppard’s third son of six and seems to have been his favourite.
 He was a daredevil and was long remembered for his habit of being lowered down or hoisted up the shaft at South Wraxall Quarry standing on the crane hook.